-‘Impossible Burger 2.0’: Fool Your Friends With The Meat-Free Burger That Tastes Just Like Beef
+‘Impossible Burger 2’: Fool Your Friends With The Meat-Free Burger That Tastes Just Like Beef

 According to CNet, the latest offering from Impossible Foods tastes like a “well-massaged Kobe ribeye” compared to the original version.
 They also insisted that they couldn’t tell that it wasn’t real beef.

-The Impossible Burger 2.0 is not only meat-free but gluten-free as well according to Engadget.
-The new version will contain soy protein instead of wheat protein.
+The Impossible Burger 2.0 is not only meat-free, but gluten-free as well, according to Engadget.
+The new version contains soy protein instead of wheat protein.
 It is also what Impossible Foods believes adds to the “meaty chew and versatile texture” of their new burger.

 But, what about the iron content?